CyberT33N/YouTube-Bulk-Music-Player/README.md

 ```

-You can import unsorted text from browser bookmarks files (bot will parse youtube links which ends with " or ') or directly paste YouTube URL´s seperated with a new line at this file:
+You can import unsorted text from browser bookmarks files (bot will parse youtube links which ends with " or ') or directly paste YouTube links seperated with a new line at this file:
 **bookmarks.txt**